-- 5,910 enrolled - Among the top ten for regional schools in the Midwest, Truman State excells in value.
-The university is recognized as one of the most fairly priced in the country, an excellent value for the education received.
-Set in a rural town in Northeast Missouri, Truman is little over an hour from the University of Missouri campus in Columbia and four hours from St. Louis.
+- 5,910 enrolled - Among the top ten for regional schools in the Midwest, Truman State excels in value.
+The university is recognized as one of the most fairly priced in the country, excellent value for the education received.
+Set in a rural town in Northeast Missouri, Truman is a little over an hour from the University of Missouri campus in Columbia and four hours from St. Louis.
 The Kirksville campus, however, is delightfully lovely with a walkable campus, gorgeous gardens, and an incredible Student Union Building and activities board.
 This beautiful small campus is the perfect size to tour in an afternoon and explore the possibilities.

 St. Louis University - St. Louis

 - 8,564 (undergrad) - Back to St. Louis, this self-named university has its roots in history, having been established in 1818 before Missouri was even officially declared a state.
 Though it is a Catholic, Jesuit school, St. Louis University is open to students of all faiths and practices so long as they are looking for a good education.
 Aside from the many religion-based extracurricular activities and retreats, students may enjoy over 150 organizations and more than 20 fraternities and sororities.
 The university also has a sister campus in Madrid, Spain, where many students choose to study for semesters or even years abroad.

 Westminster College - Fulton